-It Can Happen Here: Episode One is a dramatic comedy developed over the span of the year of the QCA commission from November 2017 through the summer of 2018.
+It Can Happen Here: is a work in development.
+A dramatic comedy developed over the span of the year of the QCA commission from November 2017 through the summer of 2018.
 Sloan created characters inspired by stories gathered in the greater Jamaica and Southeastern Queens neighborhoods through storytelling workshops, interviews with community members and old-fashioned conversations over dinner, lunch and breakfast.

 This new piece was commissioned by the Queens Council on the Arts’ inaugural Artist Commissioning Program (ACP), which provides local choreographers, playwrights and composers with funding towards the creation and production of original work.
 Selected for her project’s capacity to tell untold stories in American art, Sloan was one of four artists chosen from nearly 100 applications for the inaugural award in theatre and playwriting.
 ACP provides local choreographers, playwrights and composers with funding towards the creation and production of original work.
 The focus of this new initiative, funded by the Scherman Foundation’s Rosin Fund, is to produce new, significant works of art that diversity the American canon, as well as build a growing culture of arts support in Queens.

 It Can Happen Here, is a reference to the Sinclair Lewis novel, It Can’t Happen Here, which chronicled the fictitious election of a power-hungry politician who stirred up fear by promising a return to patriotism.
 Judith comes from a lineage of Jewish refugees.
 Growing up, she often heard the phrase “it can’t happen here,” referring to Hitler and the rise of Nazism and the Holocaust.